walle86/MCP3304/README.md

 Library for MCP330x 13bit ADC
-Created by Stefan Wallnoefer, Feb 8, 2014. with some inspiration form http://forum.arduino.cc/index.php?topic=216121.15
+Created by Stefan Wallnoefer, Feb 8, 2014. with some inspiration form http://forum.arduino.cc/index.php?topic=216121.15 version 0.1 (Feb 9, 2014)(not finished, only main functions, only Arduino standard SPI)

 for the MCP3304:
 	use as 8CH single ended ADC (SGL)